 The Christian faith is not intended to be lived in isolation; we were made for relationship with God and for relationship with each other.

 Your child’s relationship with God matters.
-That’s why we offer Children’s Worship and Kids Sunday Morning Small Groups, a mid-week program called Kids In Action, and a Vacation Bible School that kids look forward to all year.
+That’s why we offer Children’s Worship and Kids Sunday Morning Small Groups, and a Vacation Bible School (VBS) that kids look forward to all year.
 Our programs work together to help kids know God’s love for them and live it out.
 Your child will love the fun, meaningful Children’s Ministry here at First Pres – and so will you!